zailtoncalheiros/Codeforces-Solutions/README.md

 * Basic graph theory: the solution covers contents such as graph traversal (DFS or BFS), trees, cycle detection.
 * Segment Tree: it's a data structure which allows, among other applications, to retrieve the greatest element in a continous interval and to update values in a sub-linear time, O(log n).

+### Proposed Solution

+The first part when you are solving a problem is to completely understand what it wants and then, to create/colect the maximum of useful abstractions related to that task.

+The problem wants to know what the best choice to remove an edge that leads into a minimum simple path from the maximum among all possible simple paths.

+The input graph contains n vertices and n edges, every graph which contains exactly n vertices and n-1 edges is a tree and it connects all its vertices and contains no cycles, then the input is a tree with one more edge.
+If we add an edge into a tree, we are creating a cycle with some subset of vertices from that tree.

+We can claim that the erased edge belongs to the cycle, otherwise the resulting graph is not any more connected.

+The solution can be split into two cases.
+In the first case, the greatest path does not pass through any edge in the cycle.
+The second case is the opposite of first case.
+We can deal these two cases independentily because the erased edge does not affect the first case cost.
+So, the result is the maximum value between both cases.

+#### First Case

+#### Second Case